NewDark90/crypto-leftist-rebuttal/CryptoLeftistRebuttals.md

 - [Worst Ponzi Ever! - Coin Bureau](https://www.youtube.com/watch?v=L_f6R0DHNH0)
 - [The Deficit Myth - OneDime](https://www.youtube.com/watch?v=75udjh6hkOs)
 - [How Petrodollars Affect the U.S. Dollar](https://www.investopedia.com/articles/forex/072915/how-petrodollars-affect-us-dollar.asp)

+> Ok, so fiat and the USD aren't my favorite, but I don't really hold much of it.
+Inflation, especially lately, means that I'd rather hold onto investments or assets anyway.

+Cryptocurrencies, for the most part, function more like assets.
+There are a handful that function very well as currencies though.
+Most function in ways that are deflationary or have very mild inflation baked it, and often yield interest for holding it.
+The crypto market is volatile and there is risk, but it does serve that asset-like function fairly well.

+I take issue with folks pointing to the stock market or other assets like housing.
+I think we shouldn't be incentivizing investing in companies, the primary organization of exploiting wage labor.
+I also don't like the idea of folks hording other assets that people might need such as the aforementioned housing.
+Having some savings existing on a decentralized ledger that encourages holding instead of consuming possibly unnecessary things is a decent solution under current systems.

 ## Energy Consumption - Proof of Work